International rankings of Canada

-Canada is recognized in international rankings for a variety of reasons, ranging from its high standard of living to its strong economy and political stability.
-Canada ranks high on its social, legal, healthcare and education systems with its universities ranked among the best in the world.
-The country consistently ranks high in other various indices measuring factors such as human rights, quality of life, safety, happiness, prosperity and sustainability.
+Canada is recognized in international rankings for a variety of reasons, ranging from its high standard of living to its strong economy, political stability and positive international reputation.
+Canada ranks high internationally on its social, legal, healthcare and education systems with its universities ranked among the best in the world.
+Since the late 20th century the country has consistently ranked high in other various indices measuring factors such as human rights, quality of life, safety, happiness, prosperity and sustainability.
 This has led to Canada being recognized as one of the best countries in the world to live.
-Despite these facts there are varied domestic concerns, Canada ranks among the lowest of the most developed countries for housing affordability, technology affordability, healthcare accessibility, and foreign direct investment.
+Despite these facts, Canada has seen a slight decline in several global performance rankings during the 2020s, due to varied domestic economic concerns, and ranks among the lowest of the most developed countries for income growth, housing affordability, technology affordability, aviation affordability and healthcare accessibility.

 International rankings

-Worldwide rankings

 Note: Below each survey uses a limited number of countries/region's for its assessments, see "Measurement(s)" for number variables.